Hjalpa/tagpro-player-count/README.md

 ## How to use
 This project should be installed as a Chrome extension.
 Once the extension has successfully loaded, it should be visible in the upper-right corner of Chrome windows.
 To select which server to use, right-click on the icon and select `Choose Server to Track`->`Track X`.

-Every five seconds, the extension will query the chosen server and display the number of players in the text around the extension icon.
+Every minute, the extension will query the chosen server and display the number of players in the text around the extension icon.

 To play a game, simply left-click on the icon and you will be directed to the game finding screen for your chosen server.